Project Websites

 ACE-IT in College

-VCU's ACE-IT in College is an inclusive learning and training program for transition-age adults with intellectual disabilities.
+VCU's ACE-IT in College is a learning and training program for transition-age adults with intellectual disabilities.
 With individualized support, ACE-IT in College students participate in five semesters of employment, college classes, and campus activities.
 These college experiences create opportunity and prepare students to pursue self-determined futures.
 Funded by the U.S. Department of Education Office of Postsecondary Education.

 Autism Center for Education